 FNAQs: Business Succession

 You’ve worked hard, achieved success, and you will leave your business: planned or unplanned!
 Whether you want to scale back, sell, or transfer to family or employees, it’s simply good business to ensure an exit that can help secure your goals with minimal risk.
 Yet many owners procrastinate planning and leave significant value behind.

 Not ready from either a financial or mental standpoint?
 That’s the point.
-Today’s preparation can prevent tomorrow’s calamitous surprises.
+Today’s preparation can prevent tomorrow’s calamities.
 Years of hard earned wealth is at stake.
-A financial plan helps you understand your options, quantify a range of values for different business transfers, and identify gaps before the event!
-A strong financial position cures a lot of mental stress and helps pave the way to a confident, secure retirement.
+Developing an even stronger financial position cures a lot of mental stress and helps pave the way to a confident, secure retirement.

 Your daily routine is demanding.
 How do you begin to organize and prioritize all the necessary pieces of the puzzle.
 The range of required expertise creates complexity, and can span legal, tax, investment, insurance, valuation, and estate planning.
 No one adviser can do it all.
 How to simplify?

-A competent adviser who understands the range of issues required can serve as your quarterback and help you orchestrate the team you need to succeed.
+An astute, competent adviser who understands the range of issues can serve as your quarterback and help you orchestrate the team you need to succeed.
+An holistic financial plan helps you understand your options, quantify a range of values for different business transfers, and identify gaps before an event!

 Questions 1-4: What’s goals are next?
 Risks to lifestyle: what could go wrong?

 Questions 5-7: Asset concentration & diversification; reasonable range of business value

 Questions 8-10: Transfer methods, taxes, and legal protections